ansible/ansible/docs/docsite/rst/intro_installation.rst

 Ansible will also have RPMs/YUM-repo available at `<https://releases.ansible.com/ansible/rpms/`.

-Ansible itself can manage earlier operating systems that contain Python 2.6 or higher.
+Ansible version 2.4 can manage earlier operating systems that contain Python 2.6 or higher.

 You can also build an RPM yourself.
 From the root of a checkout or tarball, use the ``make rpm`` command to build an RPM you can distribute and install.